-North Korea tests missile
+North Korea says missile could carry large nuclear warhead

 South Korea needs to show the North that even though talks are possible, it will only be possible if North Korea changes its attitude, the President told staff.

-He said South Korea will respond to provocations.
+He said South Korea would respond to provocations.

 Messages from Pyongyang?

+North Korea's Kim launched Sunday's test as Chinese leader Xi Jinping hosted a major trade and infrastructure summit with multiple world leaders in Beijing.

-The direction of the missile, so close to Russia, was likely an attempt by North Korean leader Kim Jong Un to send a message to both Moscow and Beijing, said Carl Schuster, a Hawaii Pacific University professor and former director of operations at the US Pacific Command's Joint Intelligence Center.
+"It tells China, 'I don't care what you think, I'm independent,'" said Carl Schuster, a Hawaii Pacific University professor and former director of operations at the US Pacific Command's Joint Intelligence Center.

-"It tells China, 'I don't care what you think, I'm independent,'" he said.

-China remains one of North Korea's only allies and is responsible for much of the heavily-sanctioned nation's economy.
+China remains one of North Korea's only allies and is responsible for much of the heavily sanctioned nation's economy.

-On Sunday, Chinese leader Xi Jinping launched a major trade and infrastructure summit with multiple world leaders in Beijing.
-Russian President Vladimir Putin as well as a North Korean delegation attended the conference.

-"The timing is not coincidental," Schuster said, adding that Kim may be trying to get Putin more involved in the situation on the Korean Peninsula.

 The United States called for repercussions from the international community.

-"With the missile impacting so close to Russian soil -- in fact, closer to Russia than to Japan -- the President cannot imagine that Russia is pleased," the statement said.
+"With the missile impacting so close to Russian soil -- in fact, closer to Russia than to Japan -- the President cannot imagine that Russia is pleased," a White House statement said.

-"Let this latest provocation serve as a call for all nations to implement far stronger sanctions against North Korea," White House press secretary Sean Spicer said in a statement.
+"Let this latest provocation serve as a call for all nations to implement far stronger sanctions against North Korea," said the statement from White House press secretary Sean Spicer.

 China called for restraint by all parties.